Fortress Obetz – Ohio Machine

 The Motor in the Machine

-Between the fortress and grandstand, food trucks also provided concessions.
+Between the fortress and grandstand, food trucks also provide concessions.
 Meatball Mafia, Max & Ermas, Tropical Chill and Donatos Pizza were on location on the day of this review.

 There is definitely an advantage when it comes to having a lacrosse facility for a lacrosse team.
 Most of the rest of MLL plays in football stadiums, which does not offer the best atmosphere for lacrosse.
 Fortress Obetz is located on the former site of the Columbus Motor Speedway and is part of a larger sports complex with baseball and softball diamonds, as well as other sports facilities.
 When approaching Fortress its unique design becomes immediately apparent.
 Essentially, Fortress Obetz is comprised of two main parts.
 From here on, they will be referred to as the fortress and the grandstand.

 In the front of Fortress Obetz is the fortress.
 Black and ominous, it is the fortress that gives the stadium a unique look that is unlike anything in sport.
 From a distance, the fortress looks like a large, black, castle-like structure.
 Upon closer inspection is where the surprise comes in.
 The fortress is built with re-purposed shipping containers.
 If there is one thing the fortress lacks, it is windows.
 Upon passing the security gates, fans are welcomed with the entirety of the fortress.
 Stretching east and west as gate-like, inside, the fortress acts as a square.
 It is a terrific spot to meet friends and there are games and promo tables to keep fans entertained.
 The upper level in the square has the lounge, which is open to all patrons.
 It’s a nice spot to stop for a drink or a bite if reaching the game early.
 Inside the square, and outside the fortress, there are large video boards to keep fans entertained and informed.